Sons of Indian haj victims desperate to know how parents perished

-JARGAL, India (Reuters) - Firojsha Aiyubsha and his two brothers only found out that their parents had died in last week’s stampede during the haj in Saudi Arabia when a boy from their village deep in western India spotted the names on the Internet.
+JARGAL, India (Reuters) - Firojsha Aiyubsha and his two brothers only found out that their parents had died in last week’s stampede during the haj in Saudi Arabia when a boy from their village deep in Gujarat spotted the names on the Internet.

 Now the siblings, all policemen, are desperately seeking information from tour operators, government helplines and their parents’ cell phones about events leading to the tragedy on what was to have been the journey of a lifetime.

 “All we have is the death notice on the internet.
-Nobody has told us anything, nobody has seen their bodies,” said Firojsha, the youngest brother who lived with his parents in their crumbling home in Jargal, in Gujarat state.
+Nobody has told us anything, nobody has seen their bodies,” said Firojsha, the youngest brother who lived with his parents in their crumbling home in Jargal, in Gujarat.

 “Someone must have seen them, even if they fell.
 Someone must have dug them out.”